SM Spirituality Media

 The diagnostic frame

 The Buddha presented dukkha not as a verdict on existence but as a diagnosis.
-The Four Noble Truths follow the pattern of a physician's analysis: there is illness (dukkha); it has a cause (craving driven by misperception); the cause can be removed (nirvāṇa); here is the treatment (the Eightfold Path).
-This structure is part of the teaching's durability — it presents itself not as something to be believed but as something to be tested.
-Tara Brach, Thich Nhat Hanh, Plum Village and the MBSR curriculum all assume this frame even when they do not use the Pāli word.
+The Four Noble Truths§ follow a physician's pattern: here is the illness (dukkha), here is its cause (craving driven by misperception), here is proof the cause can be removed (nirvāṇa§), here is the treatment (the Eightfold Path§).
+This structure is part of the teaching's durability.
+It presents itself not as something to be believed but as something to be tested.
+Tara Brach, Thich Nhat Hanh, Plum Village and the MBSR curriculum all work within this frame, even when they do not use the Pāli word.

 — end of entry —